Why we make knives in China

 Like so many of my customers, I have railed against the movement of the Cutlery Industry to China, BUT it became obvious that if I wanted to stay in business I would have to produce more and more of my own designs and find a way to offer those knives at prices my customers would pay.
 The only answer was to find one or more makers in Taiwan and China that I could teach to make the quality I require.

 I was fortunate - I had a customer in Taiwan who loves American handmade knives.
 He also owns a small knife factory in Taiwan and another in China with access to others.
 He chose a factory to produce our first Chinese-made knife, the Beak.
-After three or four samples and a lot of work back and fourth, we had a fantastic knife at a reasonable price.
+After three or four samples and a lot of work back and forth, we had a fantastic knife at a reasonable price.
 China is a big country.
 You can buy as much quality as you pay for.
 You can get just as good of a production knife in China as you can anywhere else in the world nowadays, and at prices honest folks can afford.

 Every single knife stamped with my name, or one of my brands, is checked when it comes in.
 I only sell my customers quality knives.
 Any knife that doesn't meet my standards I send back.
 That's my guarantee to you.